jirpok/docker-jupyterlab/README.md

-# Run JupyterLab with Docker Compose and provide support for other languages: C, Kotlin, Bash, and JavaScript
+# Run JupyterLab with Docker Compose, with integrated support for other languages: C, Kotlin, Bash, and JavaScript

 ## Setup